intelygenz/the-real-devops-challenge/README.md

 ## The challenge starts here

-You have to **fork** this repository to complete the following challenges in your own `gitlab` account. **Feel free to solve the challenge you want**.
+You have to **fork** this repository to complete the following challenges in your own `github` account. **Feel free to solve the challenge you want**.

 Once completted, don't forget to send back the soluction.

-If you have any doubt, don't hesitate to [open an issue](https://gitlab.com/intelygenz/the-real-devops-challenge/issues/new) to ask any question about any challenge.
+If you have any doubt, don't hesitate to [open an issue](https://github.com/intelygenz/the-real-devops-challenge/issues/new) to ask any question about any challenge.

 ### Challenge 1.
 The API returns a list instead of an object